ppseprus/endpoint-validator/README.md

 By default `SERVER_LOGGING` option is set to be `true`, so all logs will appear on the console as well.

 ## Recommended Reading
+To write ever better schemes, one should definitely read the documentation for Yup.

 https://github.com/jquense/yup

 ## Note & Disclaimer